7RU7H/Archive/Computer-Science/Quantum-Computing/Quantum-Hacking.md

 #### Double Click attacks

-Occur naturally of detector darks counts, mutli-photon pulses...
+Occur naturally of detector dark counts, multi-photon pulses...
 Discard them?
 Intercept-resend attack... with a twist:
 ```
 Alice -->[Eve [Bob'] [Alice'] ] --> 100 photons --> Bob chooses the detection basis so that either (how many discards?):